garrandall/popular-music-data/tracks/-how-bout-a-little-hand-for--the-boys-in-the-band-the-boys-in-the-band.md

 Just need to get away for a good time
 I got good news
 That's what me and the boys in the band
-Were born to do, ah ooh
+Were born to do, ah oh

 You can spend your whole life
 However you see fit